 Five Months Before Prime Day

 - Make sure you are adhering to the Prime fulfillment requirements – shipping on time using 2-day delivery.
-To participate in Amazon Prime day, you are required to be approved for Fulfilled by Amazon (FBA) or Seller-Fulfilled Prime (SFP).
+To participate in Amazon Prime Day, you must be approved for Fulfillment by Amazon (FBA) or Seller-Fulfilled Prime (SFP).
 Don’t know what SFP is?
 Here’s a quick guide explaining what Seller-Fulfilled Prime is.

 - Begin your research for forecasting and inventory planning.
 Look back at the previous year’s sales, your best-selling products, and current trends to accurately forecast.